Skip to main content

 When you move in you need to document the conditions of the property.

 • You will be given an inventory checklist—make sure you complete that form in its entirety!
-Include any and all carpet stains and nail holes.
+List in detail any and all damage at the property, including all carpet stains and nail holes.

 • Take pictures (or a video) of the conditions in the property.
 Make sure the pictures are date stamped.